robert-abc/HTC2022-Sparse-DIP/README.md

 * By the instructions, the submitted algorithm does not need to subsample the test data (as this has already been done).
 In this way, we only need to create an appropriate $A$ for each difficulty group, given the initial angle and the angular range.

-### Notes:
+### Note:
-* Although sparse, $A$ has 262144 x 403760 values considering full-angle CT, so it is often not practical to explicitly calculate $A$.
 * The above $A$ matrix size is calculated considering an image of 512x512 = 262144 values and  considering 560 (detector points) x [360*2+1] (a projection for each 0.5° angular increment) = 403760 values.
+Although sparse, $A$ has 262144 x 403760 values considering full-angle CT, so it is often not practical to explicitly calculate $A$.

 ## 3. Review of DIP-based CT algorithms

-The main idea was based on the Deep Image Prior [[5]](#5), but we modificated it to include prior information about the simulated tomography dataset.
+The main idea was based on the Deep Image Prior [[5]](#5), but we modificated it to include other prior information.

 ### 3.1 Original DIP for general image processing  [[5]](#5)